saxdan-lang/saxdan-lang.github.io/grammar.md

 “den” is used for common “asexual” nouns. “ie” is also used for polite “vouvoiement”.
 Dat can be used as a general pronoun (“it”).
 It is opposed to dis (“this”) which is also (with endings) the basis of the demonstrative pronoun/adjective.

 The oblique corresponds to both the direct and indirect object, and when the pronoun comes after a preposition.
-The pronoun having a dative meaning precedes the accusative.
+The pronoun having a dative meaning goes before the accusative.

 > Ik giv him et = “I give him that”

-The thoughtful is sy.
+The reflexive is sy.
 Otherwise, we can suffix selv to pronouns.

 Gender endings (-[e]n, -t, -e) are added to the bases of possessive pronouns/adjectives which then function as a definite article.